raman25mim10106-oss/Digital-literacy-Project/README.md

 # Digital-literacy-Project #

-In this project we created reports about cyber crime and how to tackle them using digital literacy
+In this project we created reports about cyber crime and how to tackle them using digital literacy The project aims to build a comprehensive Digital Literacy Portfolio to help peers navigate professional online profiles, safe communication, and cyber awareness.
+It consists of 5 tasks ranging from visual design and professional networking to coding platforms and cybersecurity to the demonstration of core concepts of digital literacy

 ## Project Title: Digital Literacy and portfolio (CSE0001) ##